CKG-LLM: LLM-Assisted Detection of Smart Contract Access Control Vulnerabilities Based on Knowledge Graphs: Introduction

 The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose CKG-LLM, to the best of our knowledge, the first framework that leverages LLMs to translate natural language descriptions into graph queries over smart contract knowledge graphs, enabling access control vulnerability detection. \item We develop a contract knowledge graph construction pipeline based on Slither's intermediate representation, and introduce a reinforcement learning from small language model agent feedback (RLAF) to guide LLMs in generating high-quality queries. \item Through evaluation, CKG-LLM achieved an average accuracy of 73.1\% and an F1 score of 74.9\%, demonstrating higher detection efficiency compared to existing access-control analysis tools. \end{itemize}

-In future work, we plan to expand CKG-LLM to include additional classes of vulnerabilities and enhance its training process by integrating retrieval-augmented generation of SPARQL queries to further improve both scalability and accuracy.
+In future work, we plan to extend CKG-LLM to cover additional classes of vulnerabilities and refine its pipeline by integrating retrieval-augmented generation (RAG) \cite{lewis2020retrieval} for SPARQL query generation, thereby improving both scalability and accuracy.